kin-cheung/aos_notes/lectures/4_shared_memory.md

 Similar to microkernel-based OS design, functionalities in the Tornado OS are contained in these clustered objects.
 These objects need to communicate with each other in order to function.
 Thus, **we need efficient IPC between objects**.

-The IPC is realized through PPC, if objects are on the same computer, then Tornado uses hand-off scheduling which doesn't use a context switch(Similar to RPC).
-However, if the other service is on a full processor, then there is a full context switch.
-One last thing is that all **replica management is done via software**.
+The IPC is realized through PPC, if objects are on the same processor, then Tornado uses hand-off scheduling which doesn't use a context switch(Similar to RPC).
+However, if the other service is on a remote processor, then there is a full context switch.
+Unlike cache coherence that is handled by hardware, all **replica management is done via software** and keeping replicas consistent through PPC is key.

 ### Tornado Summary